Pawnbroker Albemarle fails to agree cash injection, shares tumble

-LONDON Pawnbroker Albemarle & Bond ALBH.L said on Wednesday efforts to agree a cash injection from its biggest shareholder had failed and it was now in talks with its banks on options to remedy potential covenant breaches.
+LONDON Oct 2 Pawnbroker Albemarle & Bond said on Wednesday efforts to agree a cash injection from its biggest shareholder had failed and it was now in talks with its banks on options to remedy potential covenant breaches.

-Britain's second-largest pawnbroker said on September 30 it had approached EZCORP International (EZPW.O) for an equity raise of 35 million pounds ($57 million) after being hit by the tumbling price of gold.
+Britain's second-largest pawnbroker said on Sept.
+30 it had approached EZCORP International for an equity raise of 35 million pounds ($57 million) after being hit by the tumbling price of gold.

 "Unfortunately, the company has not been able to conclude these negotiations to the satisfaction of the board," it said.
 At 0710 GMT, shares in the company were down 32 percent to 47 pence, giving it a market valuation of 26 million pounds.